-Beacons with multiple operator selectable and / or automatic modes of operation (e.g. voice transceivers, internal GNSS receivers, homers, etc.) shall undergo testing by the manufacturer to determine:
+Beacons with multiple operator selectable and / or automatic modes of operation and/or devices (e.g., beacons with voice-transceivers, internal GNSS receivers, homer-transmitters, etc.) shall undergo testing by the manufacturer to determine:

-- i. the mode that draws maximum battery energy; and

-- ii. the modes that exhibit pulse loads greater than in (i) above.
+- i. the mode that draws maximum battery energy; and - ii. the modes that exhibit pulse loads greater than in (i) above.